enkidevs/curriculum-tools/Insight-Documentation.md

     //   [short-name](full-url){resource-type}
 ```

-## Article
+## Content

-Articles should be short and SEXI.
+Content should be short and SEXI.

-Short means that they should cover the smallest possible topic in a non-exhaustive way.
+Short means that they should cover the smallest possible idea in a non-exhaustive way.
 Typically less than 500 words, with an image or code example.
 Brevity is key, because these aren't meant to be a wall of text. **An Article is meant to cover only enough for the user to correctly answer the questions attached**.

 SEXI is an acroynm for how explainations should be structured.
 - **S** State: State or define the concept.
 "Functions are a way to encapsulate and reuse code."